Professor and Director of C2SMART

-Kaan M.A. Özbay joined Department of Civil and Urban engineering and Center for Urban Science and Progress (CUSP) at NYU in August 2013.
+Kaan M.A. Özbay joined Department of Civil and Urban Engineering and Center for Urban Science and Progress (CUSP) at NYU in August 2013.
+Since 2017, Professor Ozbay has been the Founding Director of the C2SMART Center (Tier 1 UTC funded by USDOT).
+He is also Global Network Professor of Civil and Urban Engineering, NYU Abu Dhabi (NYUAD) and Global Network Professor of Engineering and Computer Science, NYU Shanghai (NYUSH).
 Professor Ozbay was a tenured full Professor at the Rutgers University Department of Civil and Environmental Engineering.
-He joined Rutgers University as an Assistant Professor in July, 1996.
+He joined Rutgers University as a tenure track Assistant Professor in July, 1996.
 In 2008, he was a visiting scholar at the Operations Research and Financial Engineering (ORFE) Department of Princeton University.

 Professor Ozbay served as the elected member of Board of Directors of the Intelligent Transportation Society of New Jersey in 2013.
-He is also a current member of the Board of Directors of the University Transportation Research Center (UTRC) at the City University of New York – USDOT’s Region 2 University Transportation Center.
+He has been an active member of national and international scientific and professional committees and organizations, including IEEE, ITE, ASCE, AASHTO and the Transportation Research Board (TRB) of the US National Academies.
+He also served as a member of the Board of Directors of the University Transportation Research Center (UTRC) at the City University of New York – USDOT’s Region 2 University Transportation Center.

 Bogazici University, Istanbul, Turkey 1988